Concentric AI Named a Representative Vendor for Information Governance in the Gartner® Market Guide

 Third-party contractors, as well as companies in the aerospace, software development, and oil and gas industries may also need to comply.

-Securing ITAR Data
+Securing ITAR data

 When securing ITAR data, a comprehensive approach is required — one that includes encryption, access controls, and regular audits — so that technical data is stored securely and shared only with authorized personnel.
 Implementing robust IT security measures and employee training programs are equally crucial for protecting sensitive information and maintaining ITAR compliance.